Suppliers to the information community since 1898

 As a complete supplier VS is in a position to develop and organize learning and school living areas in all its diversity.
 Such open-learning landscapes allow for flexible differentiation within the learning environment.

 On January 1st, 2016, Philipp Müller took over as Chairman of the Management Board (CEO).
+Since May 2019 Mr. Müller is sole managing director.
 The company is therefore now family-run for the fourth generation.